est31/msvc-wine-rust/README.md

 ## Setup

+First, execute `get.sh`, and accept the licensing terms.
-First, execute `get.sh`.
-It will download files to the `dl/` folder and extract them into the `extracted/` folder.
+If you have accepted, `get.sh` will download files to the `dl/` folder and extract them into the `extracted/` folder.

 Then put the following into your `~/.cargo/config`: